Junkers JU88 twin bomber.

 The main attraction of the Forth area for the Luftwaffe was, of course, naval.
 In the early years of the war and in addition to reconnaissance flights, a number of bombing raids were mounted on Allied shipping in the Forth either to attack ships directly or to lay mines in the shipping lanes.
 As one part of the efforts to protect the Forth basin from these attacks, fighter squadrons were based at RAF Drem, the main RAF fighter station in the county.

 Monday, 16th October 1939: First Luftwaffe Raid Over The UK Mainland

-These were both Auxiliary Squadrons whose pilots were civilians.
-To them went the first aerial success of the war.
+These were both Auxiliary Squadrons whose pilots were civilians, 'week-end pilots', and it was a credit to their training and dedication that the RAF's first aerial success of the war went to them.
 Flight Lieutenant Pat Gifford, 603 Squadron, shot down the very first one which crashed into the Forth off the coast at Port Seton.
 Very soon after Flight Lieutenant George Pinkerton,602 Squadron, bagged one off Crail.

 The commanding officer of the Forth raid squadron, 1/KG30 from Syllt, was Hauptman Helmut Pohle.
 His plane was shot down by Pinkerton just after Pat Gifford had shot down Oberleutnant Hans Storp’s plane off the East Lothian coast.
 The Port Seton fishing boat, the Dayspring, skippered by John Dickson Snr and crewed by his sons, John and William and by Sandy and Andrew Harkness, was treated to a grandstand view of the raid and its subsequent finale off Port Seton and Crail.